avadhutc/P2S10/README.md

 ![all2](images/car_no_sand.png)

 5) In above image We may not cover a Car and Roads/ Sand in 80x80x1 area, So  We need crop more area of 120x120x1, then we rotate the image according to car rotation-results 80x80x1 roatated image.
 Finally to avoid building a network with huge parameters, better We will use Scaled version of that-32x32x1.

+### So Finally we feed 32x32x1 grayscale Image to TD3 Network

 ![all3](images/final_all.png)